rbastronomy/God-of-War-Speedrun-Wiki/README.md

 # God-of-War-Speedrun-Wiki

-This respository is for speedrun knowledge about the God of War Saga to speedrun the games
+## Introduction
+This repository will be only to save information and guides regarding the games of the God of War saga, all the information shown was found by the community.
+**God of War Speedrunning Discord (English):** https://discord.gg/RM8S7J8 **God of War Speedrunning Discord (Portuguese):** https://discord.gg/CHHAQZeZp7